aonufrei/java-lambda-doc/java-lambdas.md

 ```

-Our desire is to print the text to the console.
-In Java we have `System.out.println` method.
-It is the `void` method that consumes one paramater, so it fits `accept` method of `Consumer` interface.
+We need to print the text to the console.
+In Java we have the `System.out.println` method.
+It is the `void` method that consumes one parameter, so it fits the `accept` method of `Consumer` interface.

-So now, we can call this method the following way:
+So now we can call this method the following way:

 ```java
     printText("Hello world", System.out::println);
 ```

-This method will print the "Hello world" to the console.
+This method will print "Hello world" to the console.
 `System.out::println` plays the role of lambda in this case.
 The `::` signals the compiler to use the method reference.

 You can reference the following types of methods: